Spring Closing Information

 If a student intends to leave a car in a parking lot, they should remove all valuables, lock the vehicle, and make sure to display a parking permit.
 It is recommended to park in the parking lot just north of the outer dorms.
 Many summer residents will be living near this parking area, so there will be other cars around.
 It is suggested that students who leave vehicles ask their friends to periodically check on their vehicles.

 If students cannot bring their personal bikes home for the summer, they must store bikes in designated storage areas.
-Only bikes on regular bike racks, claimed by summer residents with a orange tag will be allowed on campus.
+Only bikes on regular bike racks, claimed by summer residents with a tag provided by f&M will be allowed on campus.
 All other bikes will have their locks cut, and may be donated or sold.

 Trash and Recycling